Dash-Industry-Forum/Events/event.bs.md

 </pre>

-# DASH clients architecture for processing the event and timed metadata # {#event-architecture}
+# DASH player architecture for processing the event and timed metadata # {#event-architecture}

 Figure 1 demonstrates a generic architecture of the DASH player including the event and timed metadata processing models.